Continuous-Data/AzDoAPITools/docs/classic-to-yaml-conversion.md

 ## ToDo list

 Below is a short To Do list of functionality I wish to implement asap. the order in which they occur here is the priority i gave them.

+### Apply resource checkout options

+stuff like checkout: clean, LFS and other git options which are specified in a build definitions sources part needs to be translated to steps - checkout options.

 ### Converted parameters from queue time variables are called as variable instead of a parameter